radiantearth/stac-api-spec/core/itemcollection-spec.md

 **stac_version**: In general, STAC versions can be mixed, but please keep the [recommended best practices](../stac-spec/best-practices.md#mixing-stac-versions) in mind.

-**stac_extensions**: A list of extensions the ItemCollection implements.
+**stac_extensions**: A list of STAC content extensions the ItemCollection implements.
 The list contains URLs to the JSON Schema files it can be validated against.
 For official [content extensions](../stac-spec/extensions/README.md#list-of-content-extensions), a "shortcut" can be used.
 This means you can specify the folder name of the extension, for example `single-file-stac` for the Single File STAC extension.
-This does *not* apply for API extensions.
+This does *not* apply for [API extensions](../extensions.md).
 If the versions of the extension and the item diverge, you can specify the URL of the JSON schema file.
 This list must only contain extensions that extend the ItemCollection itself, see the the 'Scope' column in the list of extensions.
 It must not contain extensions that extend the Items, these must be specified in the Items directly.

 ## Extensions